-The proposed solar array installation work consists of a concrete equipment pad and ground screw foundation poles installed on the existing ground surface.
+The proposed solar array installation work consists of concrete equipment pads and ground screw foundation poles installed on the existing ground surface.
 A permanent gravel road extension is proposed for access to portions of the site.
 Discharges from access roads are addressed under Standard 8.
-The Project will not result in any permanent changes to the existing drainage patterns or hydrology; therefore, there will be no new stormwater conveyances or discharges.